Franco-Flemish War: First phase of the war

-On 16 June 1297 the entire French Army entered Flanders marching upon Lille and burning the towns of Seclin and Loos on the way.
-On 17 June the city of Lille was invested and a formal siege, lasting ten weeks, began.
+On 16 June 1297, the entire French Army entered Flanders, marching upon Lille and burning the towns of Seclin and Loos on the way.
+On 17 June, Lille was invested and a formal siege began, lasting ten weeks.
 During the siege, French raiding parties marched through the Flemish countryside, burning or conquering the towns of Komen, Waasten, and Kortrijk, which surrendered to Valois.

 In August 1297, the French troops were reinforced when Robert of Artois returned from his successful campaign against Edward in Aquitaine.
-Artois' troops marched upon Cassel, which, except for the Flemish occupied castle, was burned, and to Sint-Winoksbergen, which surrendered.
-By 20 August, Artois' troops had reached Veurne.
+Artois's troops marched upon Cassel, which, except for the Flemish-occupied castle, was burned, and to Sint-Winoksbergen, which surrendered.
+By 20 August, Artois's troops had reached Veurne.
 The Flemish counter-attack on Artois ended in a French victory at the Battle of Furnes (20 August 1297).
 Five days later Lille surrendered to King Philip and the 3,000-man strong Flemish Army, led by Robert of Bethune, was allowed to march out to Roeselare.

-Although facing problems at home, at the end of August 1297 King Edward eventually moved an army of 895 knights and 7,560 infantry and bowmen to Flanders.
+Although facing problems at home, at the end of August 1297, King Edward eventually moved an army of 895 knights and 7,560 infantry and bowmen to Flanders.
 Finding no support in Bruges, the king moved to Ghent and made that city his base of operations in Flanders.

 After the fall of Lille, the French main army marched upon Kortrijk and Ingelmunster.
-On 18 September 1297 Philip was met with a delegation from Bruges which surrendered the city to him.
-The city was occupied by French troops led by Raoul de Nesle and Guy IV, Count of Saint-Pol but its port Damme was retaken by troops led by Robert of Bethune.
+On 18 September 1297, Philip was met with a delegation from Bruges which surrendered the city to him.
+The city was occupied by French troops led by Raoul de Nesle and Guy IV, Count of Saint-Pol, but its port, Damme, was retaken by troops led by Robert of Bethune.

 Armistice 1297–1300

-Papal mediation led to an armistice, starting in October 1297 and at times prolonged until 1300.
-During this period negotiations between the French and English Kings and the other warring parties, including Count Guy, took place at the Papal court, while simultaneously strengthening the defences of the Flemish towns in their hands.
-Having reached an agreement with his barons to fight the Scottish threat, in March 1298 Edward and his forces left Flanders, effectively abandoning his Flemish allies.

-King Edward's expedition to help Flanders was aborted and he made peace with Philip in 1298 and left Guy to his fate.
+Papal mediation led to an armistice in October 1297, which was generally upheld until 1300.
+During this period, negotiations between the French and English kings and the other warring parties—including Count Guy—took place before papal envoys, while the combatants simultaneously strengthened the defences of the Flemish towns in their hands.
+Having reached an agreement with his barons to fight the Scottish threat, Edward and his forces left Flanders in March 1298.
+The 1299 Treaty of Montreuil established peace between Edward and Philip and betrothed the English crown prince to Philip's daughter Isabella; the same year, Edward himself married Philip's sister Margaret.
+King Edward thereafter largely left Guy to his fate.